Distraction and a lack of focus can slay any business, stopping it dead in its tracks.

 Once your routine is established, you no longer have to decide when to shower, how to dress, what to eat for breakfast, or when you’ll have time to go to the gym.

-Reduce your decision fatigue and you’ll automatically increase your ability to focus on your startup.
+Reduce your decision fatigue and you’ll automatically increase your ability to focus.

-Staying focused isn’t easy, but it’s imperative for building a thriving startup.
+Staying focused isn’t easy, but it’s imperative for building a thriving business.
 Overall, what you need to think about when building a new enterprise is reducing your distractions so you can remain focused.

 Distractions can come in the form of making decisions, networking, distractions, and multitasking.
-Get rid of one or all of those things and you might be amazed by just how well you can focus on your startup.
+Get rid of one or all of those things and you might be amazed by just how well you can focus.

 What do you do to stay focused while building your startup?